Skip to main content

 • Implementing EPAs: Once an EPA has been signed and ratified and applies, the focus of the process moves to implementation.
 This means putting the partnership into practice, to enable the private sector and consumers alike to reap the benefits of these agreements.
 EPAs are already delivering business benefits in the countries concerned, ranging from textiles from Madagascar, grapes from Namibia and processed fish from Papua New Guinea to medical instruments from Mauritius.

-• Read more on each EPA’s status of implementation in the EU’s Annual FTA Implementation Report and Staff Working Document, or jump directly to the latter’s sections on the EU-Southern African Development Community (SADC) EPA, EU-Eastern and Southern Africa EPA: Madagascar, Mauritius, Seychelles, Zimbabwe and Comoros – the so-called ‘ESA 5’, EU-Cote d’Ivoire EPA, EU-Ghana EPA, EU-Cameroon EPA, EU-Cariforum EPA, and EU-Pacific EPA).
+• Read more on each EPA’s status of implementation in the EU’s Annual FTA Implementation and Enforcement Report and Staff Working Document, or consult the latter’s sections on the EU-Southern African Development Community (SADC) EPA, EU-Eastern and Southern Africa EPA: Madagascar, Mauritius, Seychelles, Zimbabwe and Comoros – the so-called ‘ESA 5’, EU-Cote d’Ivoire EPA, EU-Ghana EPA, EU-Cameroon EPA, EU-Cariforum EPA, and EU-Pacific EPA).

-• Extending the scope of EPAs: Developing the EPAs according to modern trade policy (‘deepening’) and allowing more countries to reap their benefits (‘widening’) by:
+• Extending the scope of EPAs: Modernising ('deepening') the EPAs and enabling more countries to reap their benefits (‘widening’) by:

-• Supporting EPA accession by interested parties.
-For example, Samoa joined the EU-Pacific EPA in 2018, the Solomon Islands joined in 2020, and Tonga is in the process of acceding; Comoros joined the EU-Eastern and Southern Africa (ESA) EPA in 2019; Angola has requested accession to the SADC EPA.
+• Supporting accession to EPAs by interested parties.
+For example, Samoa joined the EU-Pacific EPA in 2018; the Solomon Islands joined in 2020; and accession processes are underway with Niue, Timor-Leste, Tonga, Tuvalu and Vanuatu.
+Comoros joined the EU-Eastern and Southern Africa (ESA) EPA in 2019.
+Angola has requested accession to the EU-SADC EPA.

-• Adding more issues to EPAs – for instance, services, investment, trade and sustainable development – to upgrade them to modern and comprehensive trade agreements.
-For example, the first round of negotiations to deepen the EPA with Eastern and Southern Africa (ESA-5) countries took place in January 2020.
+• Adding more issues to EPAs – for example, trade in services, investment, trade and sustainable development – to upgrade them to modern and comprehensive trade agreements, such as during ongoing negotiations to modernise the EPA with five Eastern and Southern Africa (ESA-5) countries, which were launched in October 2019.

 The 79 African, Caribbean and Pacific (ACP) countries